vineethkumarv/sv-wiki/Typedef.md

                                              Fig 3 : Typedef with Enumeration

 The above output shows that enum datatype with typedef .If we didn't use typedef with enumeration datatype, it will show syntax error.
 The output shows that enumeration datatype created a new variable 'e_ pen' and initialize a variable 'pen'.
 After this, choose one value and assign to 'pen'.
 It will display the assigned value.

+Github lab code link:https://github.com/muneeb-mbytes/SystemVerilog_Course/blob/b7_team_kachori/data_type/typedef/enumtypedef/enumtypedef.sv

+Github lab output link:https://github.com/muneeb-mbytes/SystemVerilog_Course/blob/b7_team_kachori/data_type/typedef/enumtypedef/enumtypedef.log